 Declaring Honors in the History Major

 Admission to the History Honors Program is by application only.
-The application for History Honors in Spring 2016-Winter 2017 is now open!
-Submissions are due on Wednesday, February 3, 2016.
+The application for Honors in History Spring 2017-Winter 2018 is now open!
+Submissions are due on Friday, February 17, 2017.
 Please click here to access the Catalyst application website, and please note that a UW NetID login is required.

 In order to apply to the History Honors Program students must meet these prerequisites before winter quarter of their junior year:

 - A minimum cumulative GPA or 3.3

 - A minimum cumulative GPA of 3.5 in history

 - At least 10 credits of upper division history coursework (300-400 level) completed in residence at the University of Washington